U.S., Libya to work closely in embassy attack probe

 The military also is dispatching a Marine Corps anti-terrorist security team to boost security in Libya, and Washington has ordered the evacuation of all U.S. personnel from Benghazi to Tripoli.

-Obama also called Egyptian President Mohamed Morsi about the protests in that country and said Egypt “must cooperate with the United States in securing U.S. diplomatic facilities and personnel,” the White House said.
+Obama also called Egyptian President Mohamed Mursi about the protests in that country and said Egypt “must cooperate with the United States in securing U.S. diplomatic facilities and personnel,” the White House said.

 Security forces in Cairo fired teargas late on Wednesday to disperse stone-throwing demonstrators near the U.S. embassy, after protesters scaled the walls and tore down the flag over a film insulting the Prophet Mohammad.